jygibson/orca/README.md

-# orca
+# Orlando Rowing Crew Associate

-Simple Website for ORCA, and ORCA members
+In progress website created for my rowing organization with html and css, SQL, Sequelize, and Stripe.